 Big Wall Climbing

 How well an approach shoe hikes may be more important than climbing ability to many of you.
 For those who need sticky rubber to cross the occasional talus field, but primarily stay on trail, we would recommend prioritizing comfort and support - our two metrics that focus on how each model handles trail miles.
-Our rating for comfort focuses on features and comfort when carrying minimal loads, and contributes 20% to each product's overall score.
+Our rating for comfort focuses on features and comfort when carrying minimal loads, and contributes 25% to each product's overall score.

 Comfort is determined in large part by how well your shoes fit your foot, and we recommend trying on several models you judge appropriate for your needs to see which matches your foot best.
 There is also a compromise when you choose your size.
-Size down a half or full size from your street shoe, and you'll get better climbing performance, but this can become really uncomfortable on long approaches.
-The Five Ten Camp Four and Scarpa Zen are the most comfortable shoes for covering many miles, and also have excellent traction in the dirt.
-But these two models earned relatively low climbing ability scores.
-The Five Ten Guide Tennie is the most comfortable shoe to hike in that climbs really well, with the La Sportiva Boulder X close behind.
+Size down a half or full size from your street shoe, and you'll get better climbing performance, but this can become uncomfortable on long approaches.
+The La Sportiva TX2, TX4 and Five Ten Access are the most comfortable shoes for covering many miles, and also have excellent traction in the dirt, but the Access earned a low climbing ability score.
+The La Sportiva TX2 is the most comfortable shoe to hike in that climbs well, with the Five Ten Guide Tennieclose behind.
+The TX2 has a synthetic knit upper that felt cool and breathable compared to heavier leather models like the TX4 and the Boulder X.

-The Salewa Mountain Trainer GTX is the stiffest, most supportive product we tested.
+The La Sportiva Boulder X is the stiffest, most supportive product we tested.
 It is an excellent shoe for carrying loads into the mountains.
-The La Sportiva Boulder X, Five Ten Camp Four, and Scarpa Zen all offer similar foot support.
-The barely-there Evolv Cruzer is the least supportive of the bunch.
+The La Sportiva TX2, TX4, Five Ten Guide Tennie, and Scarpa Gecko all offer similar foot support.
+The lightweight Evolv Zender, and the even lighter Evolv Cruzer Psyche are the least supportive of the bunch.

 Weight & Packability